ansys/api-eigen-example/README.md

 ### Starting to use it

-Once the API Eigen Example project has been installed, we can start to make use of the Python packages by importing them as follows
+Once the API Eigen Example project has been installed, start to make use of the Python packages by importing them:

 ```
     >>> import ansys.eigen.python.rest.server as rest_server